ShaheerPathan/ClassMate/README.md

 3. Use the search function to find specific content
 4. Export notes in various formats
 5. Access your notes across devices

+### PDF Chat Assistant
+1. Upload your PDF document
+2. Ask questions about the content
+3. View source pages and relevant excerpts
+4. Navigate through the document while chatting
+5. Access chat history for previous conversations

 ## Contributing